lyrah0/UF2S8/README.md

 |------------------------|----------------------------------------------|
 | `software/graphics_demo.s` | Sprite rendering and blitter operations   |

+## Use of AI tools

+I have used **Antigravity**, to help me with the development of this project.
+Antigravity has been used to generate code snippets, fix bugs, and refactor code, most of the code was written by a human, and edited by a human.

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE).